A Point-free Perspective on Lax extensions and Predicate liftings: Preliminaries

 \begin{examples} The category of relations enriched in the two-element frame is the usual category \(\REL\) of sets and relations.
-Categories of relations enriched in left continuous \(t\)-norms are categories of the so-called ``fuzzy'' or ``quantitative'' relations. \end{examples}
+Relations enriched in left continuous \(t\)-norms are often called \emph{fuzzy} or \emph{quantitative} relations. \end{examples}